 As a major port town, it can be hard to look beyond the coast of Fajardo for things to do.
 But, as you explore inland you'll find that it takes less than a 10 mile drive to have access to not only three different natural reserves, but several breathtaking waterfalls as well.
 If you want to spend time outside in a more controlled environment, choosing a local park is a great option.

-Do you enjoy spending time outdoors?
-You might be happy to find out that the area has some nature preserves in and nearby.
+Do you hope to spend more of your vacation time seeing the local flaura and fauna?
+You may be pleased to know the area has some nature preserves in and nearby.

-Adventurers wanting to locate a another great natural attraction will enjoy exploring opportunities like.
+Those looking to locate a another great natural attraction will enjoy exploring sites like.
 The natural reserve does not itself offer any activities, however many people find it a great place just to explore.
 Many of the tour groups in the area will have options that take you here, so if you are interested, just ask them.

-Check out the following table for more information about your options.
+Check the chart below for more information about your options.

 |Bosque Estatal De Ceiba||Nature Sanctuary/Wildlife Reserve||1.6 mi.
 Southeast of Central Fajardo|